Best Fluffy Overnight Sourdough Pancake Recipe with Discard

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Sourdough Discard Pancake Recipe
+Sourdough Pancake Recipe Overnight or Same-Day!

 These fluffy pancakes are made with a simple mix of sourdough starter, flour, eggs, buttermilk, and a touch of sweetness.
 Perfect for breakfast or brunch, they bring a delightful healthy twist to the classic pancake with their unique flavor and airy texture.